Dunbar (ship): Condition

 As of 15 July 2003, the shipwreck site has been greatly reduced due to the exposed nature of its setting at the foot of the South Head cliffs and its shallow depth (~7–8 metres of water).
 The archaeological remains have been severely reduced due to the actions of salvage divers at the site since its re-discovery in the early 1950s.
 Without heritage legislation in force and a lack of understanding of conservation science and heritage protection, the Dunbar and other notable wreck sites, were severely damaged at this time.
 Uncontrolled looting at the site lasted until the 1970s, the use of explosives known from the earlier period of this activity.
 Today, the main elements consist of one Admiralty and one Porters iron anchor, concreted anchor chain, pig iron ballast blocks scattered through the sandstone rock gullies, and many fragmentary remains of cargo items, ships fittings and fastenings.

 The Dunbar anchor has been in outdoor exhibition since 1930 and was the focus of an intensive materials conservation seminar in 1991, held by Woollahra Council with the NSW Heritage Office.
 The anchor underwent conservation treatment at that time.
 Ongoing corrosion problems suggest that the anchor is in need of reassessment in terms of the conservation technique used.
 The rock inscription appears to have been hand carved and is still sharp and distinct.
 There appears to have been little physical weathering at the site.
 Due to extensive salvage by SCUBA divers in the 1950s and 1960s, the site's integrity has been severely eroded.
 Portions of intact archaeological deposits are retained on-site which might retain a moderate level of potential for future scientific examination.

 In contemporary culture

 There is a description of the shipwreck of the Dunbar in Following the Equator, by Mark Twain.
 Twain refers to a death toll of 200 people and incorrectly refers to the ship as the Duncan Dunbar.

+The incident inspired the 1887 play The Wreck of the Dunbar which was filmed as The Wreck of the Dunbar or The Yeoman's Wedding (1912).

+The wreck is a key story point of the 2013 novel The Dunbar Case.